Computing large market equilibria using abstractions: Abstractions in Practice

 \subsubsection{Proportional Lift}

-The algorithm above constructs a representative market equilibrium (RME) which we denote as $(p^*_{rep}, X^*_{rep})$.
+Algorithm~\ref{alg:repr} constructs a representative market equilibrium (RME) which we denote as $(\tilde p_{rep}, \tilde X_{rep})$.
 The RME is of a different dimension than the original market.
 The question is now how to lift the prices and allocations to the original items and buyers.
 Prices are simple, we can just assign to every item $j$ the price of its representative item from the RME.

 Allocations are more difficult.
 We first consider a proportional lift.
 We perform the lift in two steps.
-First we begin with $X^*_{rep}$ and construct a new allocation $X'$ of dimension $\hat{n} \times m$ with $x'_i$ being the allocation of \textit{original} items to each representative buyer.
+First we begin with $\tilde X_{rep}$ and construct a new allocation $X'$ of dimension $\hat{n} \times m$ with $x'_i$ being the allocation of \textit{original} items to each representative buyer.
 Each representative buyer receives a supply weighted share of each item.
 Let $r(j)$ be the representative item for real item $j$.
 Then the amount of item $j$ that is allocated to representative buyer $i$ in this step is

-Given $X'$ we finish the lift by now splitting items across individuals proportional to their budget.
-We denote the final allocation as $\hat{X}$ with dimension $n \times m$.
+Given $X'$ we finish the lift by now splitting items across individuals proportionally to their budget.
+We denote the final allocation as $\hat{X}\in \R_+^{n\times m}$.
 Let $r(i)$ denote the representative buyer for real buyer $i$.
 The allocation of item $j$ to real buyer $i$ is

 Because everything is allocated proportionally we have that the supply constraint binds and thus the allocation is a full allocation.
 The proportional lift has the advantage that it is simple to compute and that our bounds can be applied directly.
-The allocation from the proportional RME are equivalent to those which would result if we constructed a $\hat{V}$ by getting vector representations for each buyer/item, getting their representative abstraction and replacing $v_{ij}$ by $\text{vec}(r(i)) \cdot \text{vec}(r(j)).$
+The allocations from the proportional RME are equivalent to those which would result if we constructed an approximate valuation matrix $\hat{V}$ by getting vector representations for each buyer/item, getting their representative abstraction, and replacing $v_{ij}$ by $\text{vec}(r(i)) \cdot \text{vec}(r(j)).$